matplotlib/matplotlib/doc/users/pyplot_tutorial.rst

 pyplot tutorial
 ***************

-:mod:`matplotlib.pyplot` is a collection of functions that make matplotlib work like matlab.
+:mod:`matplotlib.pyplot` is a collection of command style functions that make matplotlib work like matlab.
 Each ``pyplot`` function makes some change to a figure: eg, create a figure, create a plotting area in a figure, plot some lines in a plotting area, decorate the plot with labels, etc....  :mod:`matplotlib.pyplot` is stateful, in that it keeps track of the current figure and plotting area, and the plotting functions are directed to the current axes

 .. literalinclude:: figures/pyplot_simple.py

 .. image:: figures/pyplot_simple.png
-   :scale: 50
+   :scale: 75

 You may be wondering why the x-axis ranges from 0-3 and the y-axis